docutils/docutils/docutils/docs/user/latex.rst

 `pdfTeX` is used also for conversion into DVI format in all modern LaTeX distributions (since ca. 2006).

-If updating LaTeX is not an option, just remove the "px" from the length specification.
-HTML/CSS will default to "px" while the `latexe2` writer will add the fallback unit "bp".

 Error ``Symbol \textcurrency not provided`` ...
 ```````````````````````````````````````````````